 - All computers have anti-virus, malware protection and firewall installed which is kept up to date.

-- We collect pupil information from our schools, for Pupil management information systems, this is encrypted within a spreadsheet at all points of contact and kept on a secure server.
+- We collect pupil information from our schools, for pupil management information systems, this is encrypted within a spreadsheet (csv. file) at all points of contact and kept on a secure server.
 This information is only requested and used by our employees who are DBS checked.

 When personal data is accessed and used by Churchbury Photographic Services Limited there is a risk of loss, corruption or theft, so the following procedures are in place;

 - When working with personal data, all employees ensure the screens of their computers are always locked when left unattended.

 - Data must be encrypted before being transferred electronically.
 The Digital Executive can explain how to send data to authorized contacts.

 - Employees will never save copies of personal data to their own computers.

 The law requires Churchbury Photographic to take responsibility for ensuring the data is kept accurate and up to date, and it is the responsibility of all employees to take reasonable steps to ensure it is kept as accurate and up to date as possible.